badetitou/badetitou.github.io/misc/_drafts/2022-10-25-test-your-moose-code-using-ci.md

 But sometimes, testing is hard, because you do not know how to start (often because it was hard to start with TDD or better XtremTDD :smile:).

-One challenging situation is the creation of mock to *represent* real case and use them as test ressources.
+One challenging situation is the creation of mock to _represent_ real cases and use them as test resources.
-This situation is common when dealing with code modelisation and meta-modelisation.
+This situation is common when dealing with code modelization and meta-modelization.

-Writting manually a model to test feature on it is hard.
+Writing manually a model to test features on it is hard.
-Today, I'll present you how to use GitHub Actions as well as GitLab CI to create tests for the Moose platform based on real ressources.
+Today, I'll present you how to use GitHub Actions as well as GitLab CI to create tests for the Moose platform based on real resources.

 ---

-First of all, let's describe a simple process when working on modelisation and meta-modelisation.
+First of all, let's describe a simple process when working on modelization and meta-modelization.

 {% mermaid %}
 flowchart LR